mozilla/firefox-translations-models/README.md

 Do not use [SacreBLEU](https://github.com/mjpost/sacrebleu) or [Flores](https://github.com/facebookresearch/flores) datasets as a part of training data, otherwise evaluation will not be correct.

 To see SacreBLEU datasets run `sacrebleu --list`.

-# Model contribution

-All models should be contributed to `dev` folder first.

 ## Maintainers adding models